Incredible sites–Inspiring presentations–

 Yad Vashem–Holocaust Museum – Guided tour of this poignant museum which was established in 1953 as the world center for documentation, research, education, and commemoration of the Jewish Holocaust.
 Yad Vashem is a dynamic and vital place of inter-generational and international encounter.
 Fascinating, emotive stop.

 Hezekiah’s Tunnel/City of David – Extra activity, for those who wish (at nominal cost).
-Tour the original City of David ruins with a site guide–see new discoveries of the original Jerusalem then walk through this amazing tunnel, also known as Siloam Tunnel.
+Tour the original City of David ruins with an enthusiastic site guide–see new discoveries of the original Jerusalem then walk through this amazing tunnel, also known as Siloam Tunnel.
 Walk through about a foot of water (sometimes deeper) for about 1700 feet, or 1/3 of a mile.
 This amazing tunnel was dug during the righteous King Hezekiah’s reign as he prepared Jerusalem for an impending siege by the Assyrians.
 This tunnel led the water of the Gihon Spring straight to the City of David, the old walled city.
 It is one of the few intact 8th century BC structures in the world that the public can not only visit, but enter and walk through.
 This ancient tunnel was hand-dug by two teams, one starting at each end to meet in the middle.
 Narrow passageway, NOT for the claustrophobic nor less-able walkers (therefore, an optional activity).
 Take a flashlight and wear shoes that can get wet.

 Gethsemane – Relive the Lord’s last week from the small, private amphitheater at the edge of the ancient Garden of Gethsemane.
 Hear scriptures read by fellow tour members recounting the events from the Triumphal Entry to Christ’s suffering, arrest, mock-trial, crucifixion and resurrection to His ascension to heaven.
 See dozens of gnarled, twisted, yet living olive trees, some whose roots no doubt date back to the time of Jesus.